Have you ever said to someone, “Oh yeah, I love that movie. It was awesome.”

 For example, subjects like religion and politics may come up in conversation.
 The average person will jump in with their opinion.

-A skilled social artist, on the other hand, will wait.
-He or she knows that these topics lead to argument – the least attractive form of communication- and could throw roadblocks into the conversation.
+A socially savvy person, on the other hand, will wait, because they know that these topics lead to an argument -the least attractive form of communication- and could throw roadblocks into the conversation.

 Keep yourself aware of the direction conversation is headed.

 Attempt to keep it interesting with storytelling and use questions and observations to navigate away from topics that could ruin the mood.

 If you want to take the next step in storytelling we’ve build a whole course on it.
 From storytelling while you’re on a date, to making the date into a story.
 This course will transform the way you look at socializing: